 Running effective social media is deceptively difficult.
 When it comes to organic social media, many businesses don’t realize how they’re hurting their own brand or turning away potential customers.
-Here are the 8 most common mistakes made in social media, and what to do instead.
+Here are the 8 most common social media mistakes businesses make and what to do instead.

 ✖ Mistake: Having a part-time person do literally everything

 Getting the best results requires quality content creation, engaging with the community, planning, scheduling, editing, creating and then following guidelines, analyzing results, applying analysis to future content creation, promoting posts on paid social after posting them organically, analyzing those results, and the list goes on and on…

 It quickly becomes a full-time job.

 - As a social media manager and brand builder, Phoebe McPherson, says, “It’s just me… I can only organically engage with so many people on Twitter, create so much content, put out so many fires.”
 View full tweet.